Nuclear power in Turkey: Akkuyu Nuclear Power Plant

+Berat Albayrak Period

+While Turkey's nuclear journey, which started with Adnan Menderes in 1956, has been subject to obstacles for approximately 70 years due to different reasons, this national ideal; Akkuyu Nuclear Power Plant, which started in the 1970s and has not progressed for more than 40 years, was established within the scope of the National Energy Strategy put forward by Berat Albayrak, when he was the Minister of Energy and Natural Resources in 2017.
+In fact, the production license of Akkuyu Nuclear Power Plant was prepared and construction permit was granted in October 2017.
+Construction started with the groundbreaking ceremony held in April 2018.

+It was reported that this project, which had not been started for over 70 years due to various reasons, had come to the groundbreaking process of the power plant as a result of the intensive efforts of the Minister of Energy and Natural Resources Berat Albayrak in his second year of duty at the Ministry of Energy.

+Akkuyu Nuclear Reactor, with its 4800 MW installed power capacity and annual electricity production of 35 billion kWh, will meet 10% of Turkey's electrical energy needs alone and with its investment cost of 20 billion dollars, it is the largest project in the history of the Republic.

 Sinop Nuclear Power Plant

 İğneada Nuclear Power Plant

-In 2013 Turkish Minister of Energy and Natural Resources, Taner Yıldız announced that the government was working on the plans of the third nuclear plant, which was projected to be built after 2023 under the management of Turkish engineers.
+In 2013, Turkish Minister of Energy and Natural Resources, Taner Yıldız announced that the government was working on the plans of the third nuclear plant, which was projected to be built after 2023 under the management of Turkish engineers.

-In 2015 it was announced that İğneada had been selected as the third site.
+In 2015, it was announced that İğneada had been selected as the third site.
 Technology would have come from US based firm Westinghouse Electric Company in the form of two AP1000 and two CAP1400.

 Public opinion

 Anti nuclear movement

 There have been anti-nuclear protests in the past, for example in April 2006, plans to build a nuclear reactor on the Ince peninsula caused a large anti-nuclear demonstration in the Turkish city of Sinop.
 Greenpeace, who have expressed concerns over earthquakes and the ability of the authorities to protect the public, have opposed these proposals.
 There are concerns that no site for the waste has yet been selected.
 In 2022 an opposition MP in Mersin said he was against Akkuyu because it is 51% owned by Russia.